best books to read for beginners

 “Siddhartha” by Hermann Hesse: Set in ancient India, this novella follows Siddhartha’s spiritual journey to enlightenment.
 It explores themes of self-discovery, inner peace, and the quest for meaning.
 The story is deeply philosophical and reflective.

-“The Metamorphosis” by Franz Kafka: Gregor Samsa wakes up one morning to find himself transformed into a giant insect.
+“The Metamorphosis” by Franz Kafka: Gregor Samsa wakes up one morning to be transformed into a giant insect.
 This surreal and thought-provoking novella delves into themes of alienation and identity.
 Kafka’s unique narrative style makes it a fascinating read.

 “Breakfast at Tiffany’s” by Truman Capote: The novella tells the story of Holly Golightly, a charming and eccentric young woman in New York City.
 Her free-spirited lifestyle and complex personality make her an unforgettable character.
 Capote’s writing captures the essence of 1940s Manhattan.